 Incidence figures are only best guesses, because all of these diseases are relatively rare.
 This number is the likelihood of seeing a particular form of ichthyosis in a given number of live births.
 If no number is given, the incidence is probably lower than one per million.

 All forms of ichthyosis include dry, rough, scaly skin.
 Key findings are the most characteristic and constant changes found in the skin.
 The presence and frequency of findings in other parts of the integument, such as hair or nails, are mentioned only when they are thought to have the same cause as the ichthyosis.

 Most forms of ichthyosis have clinical findings limited to the skin.
-In some types of ichthyosis, however, there are associated findings in organ systems other than the skin.
+There are some types of ichthyosis, however, where there are associated findings in organ systems other than the skin.
 These findings are thought to be caused by the same genetic abnormality that is responsible for the ichthyosis.
 The nature and frequency of such associated findings is given in this section.

 Each type of ichthyosis has a characteristic age at first appearance.
 Some forms of ichthyosis are present at birth, others appear later in childhood.

 Sometimes an individual's ichthyosis will change over time.
 We use long term course to give information about whether the skin problem customarily improves or worsens and whether particular attention should be paid to the possible development of associated problems.

 Diagnostic tests include skin biopsies or blood tests that give an unequivocal diagnosis.
 They are available for some, but not all, types of ichthyosis.